 4. Document your financial position

 If you have little knowledge of your financial position (or your partners) – doing this now could save lots of headaches down the track.
-Sometimes it can be hard to get hold of these documents after you’ve separated and having a clear record of what the assets and liabilities were at the time of separation, can help to avoid a host of hassles down the track.
+Sometimes it can be hard to get hold of these documents after you’ve separated, and having a clear record of the assets and liabilities at the time of separation can help avoid a host of hassles down the track.